mathworks/matlab-azure-devops-extension/overview.md

 `codeCoverageCobertura`   | (Optional) Path to write code coverage report in Cobertura XML format.<br/>**Example:** `'code-coverage/coverage.xml'`
 `sourceFolder`      | (Optional) Location of the folder containing source code, relative to the project root folder.
 The specified folder and its subfolders are added to the top of the MATLAB search path.
 To generate a code coverage report, MATLAB uses only the source code in the specified folder and its subfolders.
 You can specify multiple folders using a colon-separated or a semicolon-separated list.<br/>**Example:** `'source'`

 MATLAB includes any files in your project that have a **Test** label.
-If your pipeline does not leverage a MATLAB project or uses a MATLAB release before R2019a, then MATLAB includes all tests in the the root of your repository including its subfolders.
+If your pipeline does not leverage a MATLAB project or uses a MATLAB release before R2019a, then MATLAB includes all tests in the root of your repository including its subfolders.

 ### Install MATLAB
 Install the latest MATLAB release on a Linux-based Microsoft-hosted agent.
 Specify the task in your pipeline YAML using the `InstallMATLAB` key.

-Currently, this task is available only for public projects and does not include transformation products, such as MATLAB Coder and MATLAB Compiler.
+Currently, this task is available only for public projects and does not include transformation products, such as MATLAB Coder&trade; and MATLAB Compiler&trade;.

 ## Contact Us
 If you have any questions or suggestions, please contact MathWorks&reg; at [continuous-integration@mathworks.com](mailto:continuous-integration@mathworks.com).